milsanore/trader.cpp/README.md

 	width="250" />

 ## REQUIREMENTS
+- a Binance account, with an Ed25519 token that has FIX read permissions enabled
 - C++20
 - `Conan` (and a conan profile)
 - `CMake`
-- a local proxy for TLS encryption (e.g. `stunnel`)
+- `stunnel` or a local proxy, for TLS encryption

-- a Binance account, with an Ed25519 token that has FIX read permissions enabled
+## DEV REQUIREMENTS
+- `clang-tidy`
+- `clang-format`
 - `lcov`

 ## BUILD AND RUN
 (NB: this app uses `make` as a task runner, but it's not essential)
 1. copy `.env.example` to `.env`, and set your public/private keys
-2. run an SSL tunnel (`stunnel binance/stunnel_prod.conf`)
+2. run an SSL tunnel (e.g. `stunnel binance/stunnel_prod.conf`)
 3. `make init`
 4. `make build-debug`
 5. `make withenv RECIPE=run-debug`